 Each version is given a distinguishing version number.
-If the Library specifies a version number of this License which applies to it and "any later version", you have the option of following the terms and conditions either of that version or of any later version published by the Free
+If the Library specifies a version number of this License which applies to it and "any later version", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.

-Software Foundation.
 If the Library does not specify a license version number, you may choose any version ever published by the Free Software Foundation.

-14. If you wish to incorporate parts of the Library into other free programs whose distribution conditions are incompatible with these, write to the author to ask for permission.
-For software which copyrighted bv the Free Software Foundation, write to the Free Software Foundation; we sometimes make exceptions for this.
-Our decision will be guided by the two goals of preserving the free status of all derivatives of our free software and of promoting the sharing and reuse of software generally.
+14. If you wish to incorporate parts of the

+Library into other free programs whose distribution conditions are incompatible with these, write to the author to ask for permission.
+For software which copyrighted by the Free Software Foundation, write to the Free Software Foundation; we sometimes make exceptions for this.
+Our decision will be guided by the two goals of preserving the free status of all derivatives of our free software and of promoting the sharing and reuse software generally.

-BECAUSE THE LIBRARY 15.
-IS LICENSED FREE OF CHARGE, THERE IS NO WARRANTY FOR THE LIBRARY, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
-EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE IS" LIBRARY "AS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO.
+BECAUSE THE LIBRARY LICENSED FREE OF CHARGE, THERE IS NO WARRANTY FOR THE LIBRARY.
+EXTENT PERMITTED THEAPPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE LIBRARY "AS IS" WITHOUT WARRANTY OF ANY KIND.
+EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO.
 THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE LIBRARY IS WITH YOU.
-SHOULD THE LIBRARY PROVE DEFECTIVE, YOU ASSUME THE COST ALL NECESSARY SERVICING.
-REPAIR OR CORRECTION.
+SHOULD THE LIBRARY PROVE DEFECTIVE, YOU ASSUME THE COST OF NECESSARY SERVICING, REPAIR OR CORRECTION.

-16. IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING WILL ANY COPYRIGHT HOLDER, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE THE LIBRARY AS PERMITTED ABOVE, BE LIABLE TO
+16. IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING WILL ANY COPYRIGHT HOLDER, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE THE LIBRARY AS PERMITTED ABOVE, BE LIABLE TO YOU FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, CONSEQUENTIAL INCIDENTAL OR DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE LIBRARY (INCLUDING BUT NOT LIMITED TO LOSS OF DATA OR DATA

-YOU FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE LIBRARY (INCLUDING BUT NOT LIMITED TO LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR THIRD PARTIES OR A FAILURE OF THE LIBRARY TO ANY OPERATE WITH OTHER SOFTWARE).
-EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED THEPOSSIBILITY OF DAMAGES.
+RENDERED INACCURATE OR LOSSES SUSTAINED BYYOU ORTHIRD PARTIES OR Α FAILURE OF THELIBRARY TO OPERATE WITH ANY OTHER SOFTWARE), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.